By

 on about 50% of the cards in the market.

-What is good about this card This card has many great attributes, the sign up bonus of 35,000
+This card has many great attributes, the sign up bonus of 35,000

-miles, the yearly renewal bonus of 10,000 miles, the earning ratio of
+miles with your first purchase, the yearly renewal bonus of 10,000 miles, the earning ratio of

-host of insurance including the trip cancellation and price protection
+of insurance including trip cancellation.

 What is not so good about this